ishan0224/Hostel-Buddy/README.md

 ## Deployment
 The backend is deployed using Render.
 You can access the live service by visiting your Render app URL.
 Ensure that all environment variables are correctly set in Render to make the services functional.

+## Contributing
+If you wish to contribute, feel free to fork the repository and submit a pull request.
+Contributions are always welcome, whether they are bug fixes, improvements, or adding new features.